Jason-Gitau/ai-course-modcom/README.md

     * Identifying unusual combinations of transactions that might indicate fraudulent activity in financial services.
 7.  **Text Mining:**
     * Discovering relationships between keywords in documents for information retrieval and summarization.

+Pivot Tables: Reshaping and Summarizing Data

+A pivot table is a powerful data summarization tool available in spreadsheet software (like Microsoft Excel, Google Sheets) and data analysis environments (like Python with Pandas).
+It lets you quickly reorganize and summarize large datasets, making it easier to analyze, explore, and present your information without needing complex formulas.

+How to Use a Pivot Table

+Using a pivot table involves deciding how you want to slice and dice your data.
+You'll specify which data points become rows, which become columns, and how the values in the table should be calculated.

+    Choose Your Data Source: Start with a dataset that has multiple columns (attributes) and rows (records).
+For example, a sales dataset might have columns like 'Region', 'Product', 'Sales Amount', and 'Date'.

+    Define Your Row and Column Labels (Buckets):

+        Rows: Select the column(s) whose unique values you want to appear as the primary rows in your summary.
+This groups your data by these categories.

+        Columns: Choose the column(s) whose unique values you want to appear as new columns in your summary.
+This further segments your data horizontally.

+    Specify Your Values (Aggregation):

+        Select the column(s) containing the numerical data you want to summarize.

+        Choose an aggregation function to perform on these values.
+Common functions include:

+            Sum: Adds up all the values.

+            Count: Counts the number of entries.

+            Average: Calculates the mean.

+            Min/Max: Finds the lowest/highest value.

+            Standard Deviation/Variance: Measures data spread.

+    Apply Filters (Optional): You can add filters to your pivot table to focus on specific subsets of your data, like sales for only a particular region or product.
+    Pivot tables are incredibly powerful for quick data exploration and reporting, letting you gain insights by viewing your data from various perspectives.